London Surgical Centre

 Complications

 Complications are rare indeed.
 However, bleeding with erection after the procedure, swelling, and occasionally infection and cosmetic deformity can happen.
 We have audited our figures and the complication rate in our practice is very low.
 We advise you to take 2 weeks off work for recovery.
 You should ideally have a friend or family member to take you home by car, and we advise you to avoid public transport after the procedure.
-The pain is very minimal after the procedure as we apply a special dressing and use an adequate long-acting local anesthetic.
+The pain is very minimal after the procedure as we apply special dressing and use adequate long acting local anaesthetic.

 After-Care

 We provide the best after-care for all our patients.
-All the relevant information and best practice after the surgical procedure are provided by our lead doctor and surgeon.
-You can contact the surgeon/doctor at any time via phone/text/WhatsApp as you wish and as needed if there are any problems.
+All the relevant information and best practice after the surgical procedure is provided by our lead doctor and surgeon.
+You can contact the surgeon/doctor at any time via phone/text/WhatsApp as you wish and as needed if there are any problem.

 Revision surgery

-We have performed over 80,000 circumcision procedures over 18 years and we have wide expertise in performing circumcisions in all circumstances and conditions.
-If you had a penile implant, penile fillers, Injections of hyaluronic acid, or other procedures, and now you want to have circumcision, please consult us.
+We have performed over 50,000 circumcision procedure over 15 years and we have wide expertise in performing circumcisions in all circumstances and conditions.
+If you had penile implant, penile fillers, Injections of hyaluronic acid or other procedures, and now you want to have circumcision, please consult us.
 We also perform revision and redo circumcisions for excess skin, uneven skin, loose skin, excess scarring, and of course can provide consultation for a second opinion.

-No, unless someone has a medical condition requiring circumcision.
+No unless someone has medical condition requiring circumcision.
 Please consult your GP for this.